tcabayan/Eat-Da-Burger/README.md

 Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page with customer.

-The app will store every burger in a database, whether devoured or not.
+The app will store every burger in a database, whether devoured or not. com
 **Instructions:**

-1. Go to the following website: https://hidden-ridge-53361.herokuapp.com/.
+1. Go to the following website: https://thawing-shore-58431.herokuapp.com/.

 1. Submit a burger name.